openemr/website-openemr/content/summer-of-code/_index.md

 Fast Healthcare Interoperability Resources (FHIR) is a standard for exchanging healthcare information electronically.
 Goal is to integrate a FHIR server and client with OpenEMR to allow importing and exporting of patient data.

-* Mentors: Jerry Padgett, Brady Miller
+* Mentors: Jerry Padgett, Stephen Nielson
 * Tags: New Feature

 ## Standardized Patient Data

-Goal is to develop a mechanism to create large datasets of standardized patient data.
+Goal is to develop a mechanism to create and import large datasets of standardized patient data.
 This is a high impact project that would then markedly improve instructional use of OpenEMR and markedly improve OpenEMR's use in the data analytics field.

-* Mentors: Robert Down, Jason Oettinger
+* Mentors: Robert Down, Brady Miller
 * Tags: New Feature